kayusDSA/Palmora-Group-HR-Analysis/README.md

 2. Project Overview
 3. Data Source
 4. Tool Used
-5. Data Cleaning and Preparation
-6. Exploratory Data Analysis
+5. Exploratory Data Analysis
 - Data Understanding
-- Data Preparation
+- Data Cleaning and Preparation
-- Text Cleaning
-7. Data Analyses
+6. Data Analyses
 i.
 What is the gender distribution in the organization?
 Distil to regions and departments ii.
 Show insights on ratings based on gender iii.
 Analyze the company’s salary structure.
 Identify if there is a gender pay gap.
 If there is, identify the department and regions that should be the focus of management